-The company’s main goal is to offer the most advanced church management solutions while relieving each church of the complexity of this constantly evolving technology.
-Seraphim not only believes that churches should be able to connect and engage with their congregation more than once or twice a week, but they have actually created the ways to do just that.
+The company’s main goal is to offer the most advanced church management solutions.
+At the same time it wants to relieve each church of the complexity of this constantly changing technology.
+Seraphim believes that churches should be able to connect and engage with their congregation more than once or twice a week.
+They have created the ways to do just that.

-For instance, Seraphim rethought the Church Management App from the ground up by integrating all stages of involvement, from volunteering to giving, to following the church service, listening to the sermon, doing bible study, and updating personal information – all under each church’s brand.
+For instance, Seraphim rethought the Church Management App from the ground up.
+It integrated all stages of involvement, from volunteering to giving, to following the church service, listening to the sermon, doing bible study, and updating personal information.
+All of this is under each church’s brand.

-AirStream is an example of one of Seraphim’s newest applications, offering churches all they need to create, present and stream Sunday’s service.
-Using AirStream, users are able to collaborate and communicate with one another to build and run presentations whether at church, at home or on the go.
+AirStream is an example of one of Seraphim’s newest applications.
+It offers churches all they need to create, present and stream Sunday’s service.
+Using AirStream, users are able to collaborate and communicate with one another.
+They are able to build and run presentations whether at church, at home or on the go.
 Basically, Seraphim Software simplifies everything, even cost of ownership.
 With a subscription-pricing model, users pay as they go and pay for what they use.